mmondics/openshift-intro/README.md

     However, services are **internal** to the cluster.
 They allow pods to communicate with other pods inside the cluster, but not with the outside world.
 For external access, we need to introduce another object - **routes**.

     [Routes](https://docs.openshift.com/container-platform/4.14/rest_api/network_apis/route-route-openshift-io-v1.html) are OpenShift objects - they do not exist in upstream Kubernetes.
-Routes *expose* servies as publicly-accessible addresses for users and applications to interact with.
+Routes *expose* services as publicly-accessible addresses for users and applications to interact with.
 When you access an OpenShift appliction in a web browser, such as the `parksmap` webpage or even the OpenShift console, you navigate to that pod's route.

     ![routes](images/routes.png)